Dekunutter/RigidBodyEngine_Demo/README.md

 Rendered with OpenGL (wrapped into Java code via LWJGL 2.9.0)

 Source code will not run out of the box due to LWJGL dependencies.
 Install LWJGL 2.9.0 to run this project!

+I'm not any kind of expect in physics, I just wanted to learn a bit more on the subject :)